Global glyphosate statistics cause for alarm

 Yes – if we sat on sun loungers and did nothing we would very soon have a forest instead of a vineyard so we keep the wild plant growth in check by mowing between the rows and plowing with a mechanical hoe under the vine row.

+Organic guarantees that no weedkiller has been used in the production of the food or drink.
 Buying organic shows that you value your health, that you respect the people growing your food and those living where your food is grown.
-To the wonder of great food and drink!
-Here’s to good health!
+To good health!

 See our series on why organic starting with these basics in more detail.
 Come and learn more about organic farming with a visit to Chateau Feely in South West France ; stay with us or do a multi day course or multi day tour .